 If appropriate, the headteacher or the impartial investigating officer may invite the complainant to a meeting to clarify their complaints and to explore possible resolutions.
-If the complainant accepts that invitation, they can be accompanied by one other person, such as a friend, relative or interpreter, to assist them.
+If the complainant accepts that invitation, they can be accompanied by one other person, such as a friend or relative.
+As noted in Section 1.7, an interpreter can be arranged if required.
 Where possible, this meeting will take place within 10 school days of receipt of the written complaint; this is likely to be extended in the case of an impartial investigating officer leading the investigation.
 The headteacher or investigating officer will decide the order in which witnesses are met with and it is likely that the first meeting will be with the complainant but this might not be the case for special circumstances.